 Died 25 September 1961, Takapuna, Auckland, New Zealand.

-Buried in the Soldiers Cemetery at Waikumete, Auckland.
+Buried Waikumete Cemetery, Auckland.
 [RSA L, Row 4, Plot 79]

 James Crichton was born at Carrickfergus, Ireland, on 15 July 1879.
 Before he settled in New Zealand he had served with the British Cameron Highlanders, and had seen active service in South Africa.
 He enlisted in the 1st New Zealand Expeditionary Force on 22 August 1914 at the age of 35.
 He embarked for Egypt in October of that year as a Corporal in the New Zealand Army Service Corps.
 He served on Gallipoli through October to December, 1915, and left for France in April, 1916, as a Company Quartermaster Sergeant.